 You must have Medicare Part A and Medicare Part B to be eligible for TRICARE For Life, even if you live overseas and Medicare does not provide coverage.

-TRICARE For Life is the Medicare wrap-around coverage for TRICARE beneficiaries who are entitled to Medicare Part A and have Medicare Part B regardless of where you live.
+TRICARE For Life is the Medicare wrap-around coverage for TRICARE beneficiaries entitled to Medicare Part A and have Medicare Part B regardless of where they live.

 ** Another way to enroll: